 Kansas City Urology Care, PA may charge a $50 “no‐show” fee for an office visit or $100 “no-show” fee for an in-office procedure in the event that you do not show for your appointment and in which you do not cancel or reschedule with 24 hours’ notice.
 This will be applied to your account.

 The charge for a returned check is $30 payable by cash or money order.
 This will be applied to your account in addition to the insufficient funds amount.
 You may be placed on a “Cash Only” basis following any returned check.

 Our Practice does not treat minors without the presence of a parent(s) or guardian(s).
 If the patient is a minor (under 18 years of age), the parent(s) or guardian(s) is responsible for full payment and will receive the billing statements.

 Kansas City Urology Care, PA is not party to any divorce decrees, so any outstanding balance is still the responsibility of the patient or the legal guarantor of the patient, in the case of a minor.

 If you require any special forms to be completed (for example, FMLA, Work Comp or Disability) by a physician, the patient/guarantor will be responsible for any fees related to the service.

 Medical Record Copies

-KCUC believes that a good patient-to-physician relationship is based upon understanding and good communication.
+Kansas City Urology Care, PA believes that a good patient‐to‐physician relationship is based upon understanding and good communication.
 Thank you for understanding our “Patient Financial Policy”.
-We appreciate the opportunity to provide you with your urological care.
+We appreciate the opportunity to provide you with your urology and radiation oncology care.
 Your assistance and cooperation will be most appreciated.

-The patient form above is in Adobe Acrobat PDF format.
-If you are unable to open the file, download the free Adobe Reader software.
+The document above is in Adobe Acrobat PDF format.
+If you are unable to open the files, download the free Adobe Reader software.